Tinkerforge/doc/en/source/Software/API_Bindings.rst

 * File
 * New
 * Project From Existing Code
-* Type: Visual C++
+* Choose Type "Visual C++"
 * Choose ``project_folder/``
-* Choose project name
+* Choose a project name
-* Next
+* Click Next
-* Choose Console Application
+* Choose "Console Application"
-* Finish
+* Click Finish

-Now we have to tell Visual Studio to use the C++ compiler, since we would need C99 but Visual Studio can only compile C89...
-Also we have to include ``ws2_32.lib`` by clicking on:
+Now we have to tell Visual Studio to use the C++ compiler, since we would need C99 but Visual Studio can only compile C89.
+This problem can be avoided by using the C++ compiler instead:

 * Project
 * Properties
 * C/C++
 * Advanced, option "Compile as"
 * Choose "Compile as C++ Code (/TP)"

+Also we have to include ``ws2_32.lib`` (WinSock2) by clicking on:

 * Project
 * Properties